 Feelings of isolation.
-A caregiver may be lonely caused by a withdrawal from previous habits and lifestyle.
-They often feel isolated and alone in their caregiving duties and, without support from others, they believe no one really understands their situation.
+Someone doing companion care may be lonely caused by a withdrawal from previous habits and lifestyle.
+They often feel isolated and alone in their caregiver job and, without support from others, they believe no one really understands their situation.

 Sleep deprivation.
 Lack of sleep can be a big issue.
 Family caregivers can be sleep deprived for several reasons, including overall worry or concern for their loved one, staying up late to get their own tasks finished, or managing their loved one’s erratic sleep-wake cycle.
 Sleep deprivation can take a huge toll on a caregiver who is already experiencing the stress of burning the candle at both ends.

 The need to do it all themselves.
 Many caregivers are ashamed or even afraid to ask for help from others.
 They want to assume the full caregiver burden and think that asking for assistance may be a sign of weakness.
-They want others to think they’ve got this and that everything is under control.
+They want others to think they’ve got all the caregiver skills needed and that everything is under control.

 In November, we celebrate National Home Care and Family Caregivers Month, observances that are near and dear to us.
 As always, but especially throughout the month of November, our FirstLight weekly blog will focus on being the CHAMPION of the family caregiver, providing the tools, tips, resources, and peace of mind that so many caregivers need.
 If you are or have been a family caregiver, we invite you to comment and share your rewarding experiences caring for a loved one, as well as the struggles you have faced throughout your caregiving journey.